isabella232/openjpeg/README.md

 > grunt

-The output is dist/openJPEG-DynamicMemory.js and dist/openJPEG-FixedMemory.js
+The output is in the dist folder:

+#### openJPEG-DynamicMemory-browser.js

+Slower but should handle any size image.
+Uses a global object so can work in a web browser

-#### openJPEG-DynamicMemory.js
+#### openJPEG-DynamicMemory-commonJS.js

-Slower but should handle any size image
+Slower but should handle any size image.
+CommonJS so loads into Node.js

+#### openJPEG-FixedMemory-browser.js

+Faster but will crash if you run out of memory.
+Uses a global object so can work in a web browser

-#### openJPEG-FixedMemory.js
+#### openJPEG-FixedMemory-commonJS.js

-Faster but will crash if you run out of memory
+Faster but will crash if you run out of memory.
+CommonJS so loads into Node.js